Day 1: Wednesday, March 11, 1998

 We ate fish and chips for lunch.

-We then rode north up the East Coast to Sandringham one of the Queen’s homes.
+We then rode north up the East Coast to Sandringham, one of the Queen's homes.

 We could not tour the home because it was closed for the winter.

-There was a break in the trees so I tried to take a couple of pictures.
+There was a break in the trees, so I tried to take a couple of pictures.

-We stopped to visit Michael’s mother Dorothy Buxton,
+We stopped to visit Michael's mother, Dorothy Buxton,

-Dorothy brought out some picture albums of the family.
+Dorothy brought out some family photo albums.

 We took Jackie home so she could prepare supper.